FAQ on the course*upgrade-your-course-make-it-truly-student-centred

 The Launch Webinar on 26 March 2026 introduces participants to the programme and the PROFFORMANCE tools that support course development.

-The webinar takes place online via Zoom from 14:00 to 16:00 CET, and the working language is English.
+The webinar took place online via Zoom from 14:00 to 16:00 CET, and the working language is English.
 Participation is free but registration is required.

 13. What will happen during the webinar?